 - Roman conquest of Egypt (30 BCE) greatly increased the trade of medicines.

 - Menecrates (1 CE) was a physician with an extensive knowledge of Materia Medica.
 He invented Diachylon Plaster which remained in use into the 19th century.

-- Dioscorides of Anazarba; Pedanios Dioscorides (1st Century); Roman; wrote 'De Materia Medica' (approx 77 CE) which was a cornerstone of European and Middle Eastern Pharmacy for over 1500 years.
-It contained over 600 plants, 90 minerals and 35 animals used medicinally.
+- Dioscorides of Anazarbus; Pedanios Dioscorides (c.
+40–c.
+90); Roman; wrote 'De Materia Medica' (approx 77 CE, reprinted 1557) which was a cornerstone of European and Middle Eastern Pharmacy for over 1500 years.
+It contained over 579 plants, 90 minerals and 35 animals.